 This green minestrone soup recipe makes an easy, versatile, year-round soup that starts out as a light fresh spring soup the first day, but leave it overnight and it evolves into a warming, hearty autumn broth.
 Vegetables can be substituted according to the season but use frozen peas and beans in autumn and you can pretend it’s spring!

-You’ll love this green minestrone soup recipe if you like slurping soups as much as I do – whether they’re chicken soups, noodle soups, chicken noodle soups, fish soups, warming winter soups, cold summer soups, I enjoy them all.
-But I especially love those hearty European-style broths that are almost like stews, such as this Italian ribolitta soup and Italian wedding soup.
+You’ll love this green minestrone soup recipe, one of our best potato soup recipes, if you like slurping soups as much as I do – chicken soups, noodle soups, chicken noodle soups, fish soups, warming winter soups, cold summer soups, I love them all.
+But I especially adore those hearty European-style broths that are almost stews, such as Italian ribolitta and Italian wedding soup.

+It’s one of my favourite healthy Sunday dinner ideas.
 Although there are only two of us, I make enough of this soup for six so that there’ll be leftovers to refrigerate overnight.
-On the first day, I simmer everything until just-cooked, adding the beans and peas at the end so that they’re still fresh, firm and bright green when serving.
+On the first day, usually a Saturday, I simmer everything until just-cooked, adding the beans and peas at the end so that they’re still fresh, firm and bright green when serving.

 Now before I tell you more about this green minestrone soup recipe, I have a favour to ask.
 Grantourismo is funded by its readers.
-If you’ve enjoyed my Russian recipes, our Cambodian recipes or any of our recipes on the site, please consider supporting Grantourismo by using our links to book accommodation, rent a car or campervan or motorhome, buy travel insurance, or book a tour on Klook or Get Your Guide.
+If you’ve enjoyed my Russian recipes, our Cambodian recipes or any of our recipes on the site, please consider supporting Grantourismo by using our links to book accommodation, rent a car, buy travel insurance, or book a tour on Get Your Guide.

 You could also shop our Grantourismo store on Society6 for gifts for foodies, including fun reusable cloth face masks designed with Terence’s images or consider contributing to our epic original Cambodian cuisine history and cookbook on Patreon.